Level Creek

 Level Creek is a stream in Gwinnett County in the U.S. state of Georgia.
-It is a tributary to the Chattahoochee River.
+It is a tributary that rises at Sugar Hill and flows westerly into the Chattahoochee River.
+It sits on an elevation of 899 ft.

 Level Creek was so named on account of the relatively level terrain along its course.

+There is an elementary school named after this creek named Level Creek Elementary that is two miles away.